-Children will be taught with the same curriculum remotely as we do in school, wherever possible and appropriate.
+Children will be taught the same curriculum remotely as we do in school, wherever possible and appropriate.
 However, we may have to make some minor adaptations in some subjects as we are aware for children may not have access to the specialist resources needed at home.

 Our remote curriculum combines both live lessons and independent learning tasks.
 A daily live lesson will take place for pupils from Nursery to Year 6 where teachers will teach the content needed for pupils to access the daily independent tasks at home.
 Live lessons allow children to continue with their planned sequence of learning, as well as providing the opportunity for staff to assess whether pupils have understood the learning and for children to ask questions to clarify their learning.

 Independent learning tasks can be accessed on eSchools focussing on all curriculum areas.

 Staff will provide feedback on all learning both during live lessons and on the work submitted by pupils on eSchools.
 Feedback will provided to allow children to reflect on their learning and to build on this through the comments from staff about how work could be developed further.

 How much work will be set each day?